Snowflake

 -

-On the “New Connector” modal window, provide a name for your new Snowflake connector and click the Snowflake button.
+On the “New Connector” window, provide a name for your new Snowflake connector and click the Snowflake button.
 The configuration settings for connecting to your Snowflake data warehouse will immediately appear below.

 -